-From American presidents to terrorist, over the decades since its release the Casio F-91W has become a watch worn by many.
+From American presidents to terrorists, over the decades since its release, the Casio F-91W has become a watch worn by many.

 For the watch obsessed, it is also a classic watch that is worthy of throwing into your collection, even if it is far from a Rolex or Patek Philippe in terms of price or prestige.

 Before we dive into the kinds of (in)famous people who have been seen wearing this watch, let’s take a look at what you get for so little money.

 You get a lot of bang for your buck with this classic from Casio, with more features than many of you will probably use.
 Sure, in terms of complicated internals and fancy materials, it’s nothing to write home about, but the devil is in the detail, as they say: